 The air condition of the car felt like a whiff of cool air emerging right from a timeworn refrigerator, trying to choke my throat with every inhalation.
-And then, in just a matter of few long minutes, it gave a quick but restless comfort – something I was not much familiar to, at least not from the last few weeks.
-I found myself struggling with these boundless, wasteful thoughts as I grabbed myself riding my sister’s car, on my way to pick up my mother from the nearest metro station.
+And then, in just a matter of few long minutes, it gave a quick but restless comfort – something I was not much accustomed to.

-It’s crazy how man has developed technologies for a speedy comfort, yet at the same time, he knows they’re making his life harder than ever, and perhaps a little confusing too.
-But as I came down from the mountains this time, I realized how these technologies of fast movements, and perhaps the movements themselves, that once seemed our greater luxuries – are luxuries no more.
+It’s crazy how man has developed technologies for a speedy comfort, yet at the same time, he knows they’re making his life harder than ever, and perhaps a little more confusing too.
+But as I came down from the mountains this time, I realized how these technologies of fast movements, and perhaps the movements themselves, that once seemed our greater luxuries, are luxuries no more.

 “Climb the mountains and get their good tidings.
 Nature’s peace will flow into you as sunshine flows into trees.
 The winds will blow their own freshness into you, and the storms their energy, while cares will drop off like autumn leaves”